edsu/berniesanders-instagram/README.md

 <img width="800" src="https://raw.githubusercontent.com/edsu/berniesanders-instagram/main/images/screenshot.png" title="ReplayWeb.Page Screenshot" />

-Since ReplayWeb.Page is just a Web Component that operates as a client side Wayback Machine you can create an HTML file that points at the static WACZ file.
-I've done that [here](https://edsu.github.io/berniesanders-instagram/).
+Since <a href="https://replayweb.page/docs/embedding">ReplayWeb.Page</a> is really just a Web Component that operates as a client side Wayback Machine you can create an HTML file that loads some JavaScript, and creates a `<replay-web-page>` element with a `source` attribute that points to where the static WACZ file is.
+I've done that [here](https://edsu.github.io/berniesanders-instagram/) in this repository if you look at the `index.html`.